Succulent BBQ Vegan Corn On The Cob Recipe

 What else can I serve with BBQ vegan corn on the cob?

 BBQ Corn on the cob can be served with a side salad, roast potatoes, or simply with other canopy style nibbles.
-It may be served as a snack or alongside
+We love vegan bbq chicken!

 What to do with leftover corn on the cob?